-If the SIP INVITE for the restart of the Group Chat session fails with a SIP 403 Declined response including a warning header set to "127 Service not authorized" in accordance with the procedures in [RCS-CPM-CONVFUNC-ENDORS], then the user is not authorised to restart the Group Chat.
+If the SIP INVITE for the restart of the Group Chat session fails with a SIP 403 Declined response including a Reason header in accordance with the procedures in [RCS-CPM-CONVFUNC-ENDORS], then the user is not authorised to restart the Group Chat.
 The client shall apply the user interface procedures for a Group Chat where the user is no longer participating.